WHOIGit/PhytO-ARM/content/ROS System Integration/Operating Winch.md

 ```

 **Velocity should be encoded as negative for upward motion and positive for downward motion**.
-Velocities on the order ot 10000 will result in an estimated rate of 2 cm/s
+Velocities on the order of 10000 will result in an estimated rate of 2 cm/s

 If unsure about direction, before moving the motor, you can get the current encoder position.
 This can be found in Foxglove Studio (e.g., using a Raw Messages panel looking at the /motor_aft/motion topic for the "position" field) or by running a command: